Javaeater/Zendesk-Coding-Challange-2021/README.md

 The goal of this project was to create a ticket viewing application that connects to the Zendesk API.
 Users are allowd to view a single ticket on their account as well as all the tickets on their account.

-Made by Cesser Jackson Aug 2021
+Made by Cesser Jackson in Aug 2021

 ## Installation MacOS/Windows
 Please make sure you have Python 3.9.6 or newer.